Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana vs. Miami (FL) Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest features the Indiana Hoosiers (28-3) and the Miami (FL) Hurricanes (20-12) facing off at Assembly Hall in what is expected to be a one-sided matchup, with a projected 78-61 victory for heavily favored Indiana according to our computer prediction.
-Game time is at 8:00 PM ET on March 20.
+Monday's contest between the Indiana Hoosiers (28-3) and the Miami (FL) Hurricanes (20-12) at Assembly Hall should be a one-sided matchup, as our computer prediction projects a final score of 78-61 and heavily favors Indiana to take home the win.
+Tipoff is at 8:00 PM ET on March 20.

-The Hoosiers came out on top in their most recent matchup 77-47 against Tennessee Tech on Saturday.

 Indiana vs. Miami (FL) Game Info